sourcegraph/cody/vscode/CONTRIBUTING.md

 ### Stable builds

-To publish a new release to the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and [Open VSX Registry](https://open-vsx.org/extension/sourcegraph/cody-ai):
+To publish a new major release to the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and [Open VSX Registry](https://open-vsx.org/extension/sourcegraph/cody-ai).

 1. Increment the `version` in [`package.json`](package.json) & [`CHANGELOG`](CHANGELOG.md).
 2. `pnpm update-agent-recordings` to update the version in agent recordings.